AsliErdemli/R_tidyverse_examples/README.md

 # R Tidyverse use examples
-These 3 R scripts are examples of how R tidyverse can be used to deal with raw data, which, in this example, is downloaded from Gorilla, the experiment builder.
+These 3 R scripts are examples of how R tidyverse can be used to deal with complex raw data, which, in this example, is downloaded from Gorilla, the experiment builder and contains multiple participants, partial data collection design, multiple tasks with multiple randomization subsets, and different task versions.
 - The data can be QC visually and statistically for each participant to screen for bots (see Analysis0.R)
 - The data, issued from multiple csv files referring to different Gorilla versions and tasks, can be binded together and transformed into full data design sets (see Analysis1.R)
 - The data can be averaged across all participants, time-series plotted + visually explored via various plots (boxplots, violinplots, heatmaps etc.) (See Analysis 2.R)